xtreemtg/Chess_AI/README.md

 <img width="1379" alt="chess_AI_ex" src="https://user-images.githubusercontent.com/29835953/83353666-bf775480-a319-11ea-9108-5ef2c09a6959.png">

-**as of May 31, 2020:**
+**as of June 23rd, 2020:**
-Code is a very rough draft, yet is a fully functioning engine and UI.
-The Neural Network is trained and technically works but does not output optimal moves and it is what I will be focusing on mainly.
+Code is a still rough draft, yet is a fully functioning engine and UI.
+The CNN is trained and technically works but does not output optimal moves.
+I am attempting to shift focus to Reinforcement learning as well.
 The conventional engine works and has on occasion beat me.
-The other thing to focus on is the CSS and making the UI more pretty.

 ## Authors